nishant-d/devtron-documentation/content/global_configurations/user_access/_index.md

 &nbsp;&nbsp;

-You can then edit the user permissions here.
+Then you can edit the user permissions here.

 &nbsp;&nbsp;